DataHighway-DHX/documentation/docs/whitepaper.md

 Data Buyer purchases from the Inter-Chain Data Market access to IoT data from a specific End Device that is at a specific location and is owned by a Data Seller (Provider).
 The Inter-Chain Data Market module of the DataHighway parachain or smart contract specifies that the promised data needs to be available via the API and shall not be compromised.

-External Oracles validate the IoT data that is stored in a Data Storage Backend (e.g. Alibaba Cloud or similar equivalent) and notaries certify a hash of the data that is commited on-chain.
+External Oracles validate the IoT data that is stored in a Data Storage Backend (e.g. Alibaba Cloud or similar equivalent) and Notaries <a href="#reference-702f3f" class="pretty-link-colored">[702f3f]</a> certify a hash of the data that is commited on-chain.
 IoT data that must be validated includes but is not limited to that comprising the agreement between the Data Provider and Data Buyer, such as:

 * Price feed data for financial aspects that show USD-equivalent value of token assets
 * GPS location data of the IoT End Device and the Gateway